scizen9/SEDM-Docs/source/Pipeline.rst

     * 2 - acceptable   (minor problems, near neighbor, e.g.)
     * 3 - poor         (major problems, A or B image missing, e.g.)
     * 4 - no object visible
+    * 5 - bogus target
+    * Check the finder charts mentioned in step 5. above and if there is no target there, it is most likely a bogus target
     * NOTE: Only quality 1 and 2 will be classified and uploaded to the marshal
     * After quality is entered, you will prompted to enter your name